juan-montilla/retoBackbone/README.md

 Project log:

 - See how the response could be adapted to models and relationships.
-- Downloaded the files from The Mexican Postal Service.
+- I went to The Mexican Postal Service website.
 Decided to go with the txt format
 - Ugly as expected with the wrong charset.
 Loaded it in libreoffice-calc to beautify it a little bit.
 Converted to CSV file
 - Checked which charset is in use.
 Used iconv to transform from charset=iso-8859-1 to utf8
 - A little bit of reverse engineering .
 Checked which rows can be read as rows and/or tables.